RSPO Facts and Figures

 For more information about the palm oil industry in Africa, see the useful weblinks and publications sections.

 We are always looking for new and interesting sources of information.
-If you would like to contribute a report, article, weblink, or case study to this section, please email us at firstname.lastname@example.org or use the “Contact us” form on the left hand side of this page.
+If you would like to contribute a report, article, weblink, or case study to this section, please email us at firstname.lastname@example.org or use the “Contact us” form on the left of this page.